apache/airflow/docs/apache-airflow-providers-google/operators/transfer/gcs_to_gcs.rst

     :start-after: [START howto_operator_gcs_to_gcs_without_wildcard]
     :end-before: [END howto_operator_gcs_to_gcs_without_wildcard]

-The delimiter filed may be specified to select any source files starting with ``source_object`` and ending with the value supplied to ``delimiter``.
+The delimiter field may be specified to select any source files starting with ``source_object`` and ending with the value supplied to ``delimiter``.
 This example uses the ``delimiter`` value to implement the same functionality as the prior example.